Do you love Japanese food? If so, you’ll love this tasty Keto Teriyaki Chicken recipe.

 With basic salt, pepper, and seasonings and garnishing with sesame seeds, you’re ready to have a tasty dish to treat your friends and family.

-Mix coconut aminos, apple cider vinegar, erythritol, and olive oil in a bowl.
+Mix coconut aminos (or gluten free soy sauce if you’re ok with it), apple cider vinegar, erythritol, and olive oil in a bowl.
+This will be your homemade keto teriyaki sauce.
 Set aside.

-In a skillet over medium heat, add olive il in.
+In a skillet over medium heat, add olive oil (or sesame oil) in.
 Add the chicken and garlic in.
 Stir occasionally and cook until the meat lightly turns brown and crisp.
+You can use chicken breasts or chicken thighs for this dish.

 Add steamed broccoli in and stir for a few more minutes.
 Remove from heat and transfer to a plate.
 Garnish with sesame seeds and chopped green onions (optional) and serve.

-If you don’t like broccoli, you can serve the chicken with cauliflower rice.
+If you don’t like broccoli, you can serve the chicken with cauliflower rice as a side dish.

-Save this recipe by pinning this picture to your Pinterest board for later use!
+Save this recipe by pinning this to your Pinterest board for later use!

 Keto Teriyaki Chicken